0xKryptonian/RealmOS/documents/V2_STRATEGIC_ROADMAP.md

 ## 📝 Conclusion

-**HederaVerse v2 will be the ultimate AI-powered gaming metaverse on Hedera**, combining:
+**RealmOS v2 will be the ultimate AI-powered gaming metaverse on Hedera**, combining:
 - ✅ AI game generation (like HederaMinihub)
 - ✅ 3D immersive worlds (like SafariVerse)
 - ✅ Professional esports infrastructure